An Architect Turns a House into a Top-Notch Family Compound

 The end result?
 An easy-access forever family home that feels far from the fray.
-And construction challenges that have completely faded into the woodwork.
+And construction challenges that have completely faded into the woodwork thanks to good partner in her Sweeten general contractor.
 “Renovation combined with new construction is a game of planning, patience, and pivoting,” Shana says.
 “So much can and will go wrong.
 Knowing how to pivot can turn a bad circumstance into a great solution.”
 This family haven is living, breathing proof of it.

 Thanks for sharing your Westchester County home remodel with us, Shana!

 KITCHEN RESOURCES: White Oak wood flooring: Supplied by general contractor.
 Ivy Creek custom cabinets: Garth Kitchens.
 Soprano countertops: Caesarstone.
 Stipple Tile backsplash: Design and Direct Resource.
 Kohler farm sink and undermount: Appliances Connection.
 Samsung 28 cubic-foot 4-door Flex Refrigerator with FlexZone: Appliances Connection.
 Wolf gas cooktop: Appliances Connection.
 KitchenAid double ovens and warming drawer: Appliances Connection.
 Bosch dishwashers: Appliances Connection.
 Sculptural Glass linear mixed shade chandelier lighting: West Elm.